syncfusion/blazor-docs/src/charts/chart/strip-line.md

 ## Horizontal Striplines

-You can create Horizontal stripline by adding the [`StripLine`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_StripLines) in the vertical axis.
+You can create horizontal stripline by adding the [`StripLine`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_StripLines) in the vertical axis.
 Striplines are rendered in the specified start to end range and you can add more than one stripline for an axis.

 {% aspTab template="chart/axis/strip-line/horizontal", sourceFiles="horizontal.razor" %}